olitreadwell/olitreadwell.github.io/_posts/2016-05-22-content-distribution.md

 Mark Suster specifically is re-envisioning portions of his old content into easily digestable snapchat stories.
 Begging the question, should I go back and turn old content into new mediums, or distribute it in new places?

-Are we all still distributing content as a means to become some "domain expert" or just to "show our work", again "it depends"
+Are we all still distributing content as a means to become some "domain expert" or just to "show our work", again "it depends".

 On Twitter versus LinkedIn versus Medium versus my Personal Site, I want you to:

 * RT me or respond to [my stream](https://twitter.com/olitreadwell)

 * open me up to [new opportunities](https://linkedin.com/olitreadwell)

 * interact with [my post](https://medium.com/@olitreadwell)

 * subscribe to my [newsletter](https://tinyletter.com/olitreadwell)